ehoku/CyberDefenders-Incident-Response-Labs/CyberDefenders Reveal Lab Writeup.md

-markdown# CyberDefenders Reveal Lab Writeup
+# CyberDefenders Reveal Lab Writeup

 ## Overview
 This repository documents my approach to solving the **CyberDefenders Reveal Lab**, a blue team challenge focused on analyzing a Windows memory dump (`192-Reveal.dmp`) to reconstruct a multi-stage malware attack.
 The lab covers operating system identification, malicious process analysis, command-line extraction, and network activity correlation, aligning with my certifications: CompTIA Security+, CySA+, CASP+, and GIAC GFACT, GSEC, GCIH.
 Answers are redacted (e.g., `[REDACTED]`) to respect the challenge’s integrity for GitHub sharing.